CU-DBMI/redirects/README.md

 If you already have a website being hosted with GitHub Pages that you want to incorporate this approach into:

-1. Skip cloning the _website repo_.
+1. Skip templating the _website repo_.
-2. Copy the [`redirect.js` script](https://github.com/CU-DBMI/redirects-website/blob/main/redirect.js) into the **top folder** of your existing website repo, and modify `baseurl` in it as appropriate.
+2. Instead, copy its [`redirect.js` script](https://github.com/CU-DBMI/redirects-website/blob/main/redirect.js) into the **top folder** of your existing website repo, and modify `baseurl` in it as appropriate.
-3. Include it in your 404 page in the [same way it is done here](https://github.com/CU-DBMI/redirects-website/blob/main/404.html).
+3. Include the script in your 404 page in the [same way it is done here](https://github.com/CU-DBMI/redirects-website/blob/main/404.html).
    If an existing page and a redirect have same name/path, the redirect won't happen since the user won't get a [`404`](https://en.wikipedia.org/wiki/HTTP_404).

 If your existing website is built and hosted in a different way, this approach would require modification[^3] and might not be appropriate for you.

-[^1]: This approach does not _encrypt_ your redirect list, it only _obfuscates_ it.
+[^1]: Since this approach performs redirects "client-side", your redirect list cannot be _encrypted_, it can only be _obfuscated_ such that it is not searchable or human-readable.
 Anyone with some coding knowledge could still figure out all of your redirect lists with some effort.
 [^2]: The analytics service you're using _should_ be able to capture all the necessary stats in time, before the redirection happens.
 But these services are usually closed source, so we can't know for sure exactly how they work.
 However, in testing with Google Analytics at least, everything seems to be captured fine.
 [^3]: You would need to modify the `deploy.yaml` workflow to be able to commit/push/upload the result to wherever your website is, integrate it into your code as appropriate, and trigger a re-build of your website.